Skip to main content

 git reflog

 The reflog deserves special attention.
 It records every position your HEAD has pointed to.
 Accidentally deleted a branch?
 Lost commits during a bad rebase?
 The reflog probably has them.
-It is your safety net.
+It's your safety net.
+Seriously.

 # View the reflog